Data privacy statement for participation in the Stuttgart International Violin Competition of the Guadagnini Foundation

 For the sending of suitable information or the desired establishment of contact to a certain topic it can be necessary that we pass on the data communicated by you to external service providers (in the context of commissioned data processing, if applicable).
 Of course, this only happens within the scope of the statutory permissions and only to the extent necessary for the purpose of processing and answering your contact request.

 The data and information provided by you will be processed for the purpose of processing and answering your contact enquiry - particularly in the case of enquiries in connection with participation in the competition - in accordance with Article 6 (1) (b) GDPR (legal basis).

 We store the personal data collected in connection with your contacting us for the purpose and for the duration of processing your request.

 4. Registration forms for participants of the competition

-On our Website we provide an online registration form for participants of the competition.
+On our Website we provide an online registration form or a link to the form on muvac.com for participants of the competition.
 The basic procedure of the competition as well as the prerequisites for participation are described in the Competition Terms and Conditions of Participation which can be downloaded from the Website.

 - personal data: First name, last name, date of birth, nationality, street, house number, postcode, place, country, e-mail address, mobile number;